vennsen/flyingbird/README.md

 The resulting APK will be placed in the `bin/` directory.
 Install it on your device via `adb install bin/*.apk` or through Android's file manager.

+### Building with GitHub Actions

+This repository includes a workflow that automatically builds an APK using [Buildozer](https://github.com/kivy/buildozer) when you push changes to the `main` branch or open a pull request.
+The generated APK is uploaded as a workflow artifact.

+To trigger the workflow manually, push your commits to GitHub and check the *Actions* tab.
+Once the build completes you can download the APK artifact from the workflow run page.